jianglucyy/507finalproject/README.md

 # 507finalproject
 Final Project for 507: Intermediate Programming

+This project is an **interactive program** that gives you various information about a specific pokemon, specific type(s) of pokemon, specific generation of pokemon, or all pokemon.
+There are 4 simple data presentations, in the form of a pie chart, a bar graph, a scatter plot, and a table.

-Data sources used, including instructions for a user to access the data sources ●
+**Data sources used, including instructions for a user to access the data sources** Crawling[and scraping] multiple pages in a site you haven’t used before - 8 Challenge Points The website I used was https://pokemondb.net/pokedex/.
+There are no API calls, and thus this project does not require any API keys.

-Any other information needed to run the program (e.g., pointer to getting started info for plotly)
+**Any other information needed to run the program**
-●
-Brief description of how your code is structured, including the names of significant data processing functions (just the 2
--
-3 most important functions
---
+No extra information is needed to run the program.

-not a complete list) and
-class definitions.
-If there are large data structures (e.g., lists, dictionaries) that you create to organize your dat a for presentation, briefly describe them.
+**Brief description of how your code is structured, including the names of significant data processing functions (just the 2-3 most important functions--not a complete list) and class definitions.
+If there are large data structures (e.g., lists, dictionaries) that you create to organize your data for presentation, briefly describe them.**

-●
-Brief user guide, including how to run the program and how to choose presentation options
+**Brief user guide, including how to run the program and how to choose presentation options** Please look at the 'help.txt' file that is also in this repository.

-Your GitHub repo must
-also
-contain a requirements.txt file that can be used by the teaching team to set up a virtual envi ronment in which to run your project
+**Your GitHub repo must also contain a requirements.txt file that can be used by the teaching team to set up a virtual environment in which to run your project**
+This can be found in the repository as well.